dewald-els/brackeys-202301-topdown/README.md

 - Created a bullet manager to simplify player code
 - Added SignalBus to manage signals sent from multiple instances (like enemies)
 - Added Enemy "view" to detect player
+- Seperated Camera from Player to allow more customization like zooming and panning